haakonjacobsen/LovGPT/README.md

 # LovGPT 🤖⚖️🇳🇴
-LovGPT is an AI-powered legal assistant that leverages the power of GPT-4 and LangChain to provide users with accurate and reliable answers to their legal questions based on Norwegian law, legal practice, and other relevant legal documents from Lovdata.
+LovGPT is an AI-powered legal assistant that leverages the power of GPT-4 and LangChain to provide users with accurate and reliable answers to their legal questions based on Norwegian law, legal practice, and other relevant legal documents.
 This revolutionary legal tool aims to make legal knowledge more accessible to the general public and aid legal professionals in their work.

 🚀 **Houston, we have a... code delay!**: LovGPT is currently orbiting in a top-secret location, waiting for the perfect moment to land on GitHub.
-While it prepares for its grand entrance, I want to assure you that this groundbreaking AI, powered by GPT-4, LangChain, and Lovdata, is eager to assist you with all your Norwegian law questions.
+While it prepares for its grand entrance, I want to assure you that this groundbreaking AI, powered by GPT-4 and LangChain, is eager to assist you with all your Norwegian law questions.
 So, sit tight, buckle up, and get ready for launch!
 The countdown has begun... 🕒

 ## Table of Contents 📚